Sucerquia/ASE-PLUMED_tutorial/SC.md

 R= \left(\frac{\sum_i^N |{\color{black}{\bf r}}_i - {\color{black}{\bf r}}_{CM}|^2}{N_a}\right)^{1/2},
 ```

 where $r_i$ is the position of atom $i$, $r_{CM}$ is the center of mass of the cluster and $N_a$ is the number of atoms of the cluster.
-This CV gives information about how disperse the system is with respect to the center of mass. $C$ and $R$ enable extracting information about the shape of the cluster and permit differentiating the free-energy minima found by DFT optimization, which are expected to be metastable states in the free-energy landscape.
+This CV gives information about how disperse the system is with respect to the center of mass. $C$ and $R$ enable extracting information about the shape of the cluster and permit differentiating the free-energy minima found by DFT optimization, which are expected to be metastable states in the free energy landscape.

 By performing short WT-MTD along these CVs, we noticed that there were isomers with broken bonds or that formed linear clusters, which are not of interest in the isomerisation process.
 Therefore, there are regions of the space that are thermodynamically irrelevant.
-Considering how expensive are Ab-initio calculations, we try to avoid enhancing the exploration toward these regions.
-Then we created a new set of CVs (CV1 and CV2) that are a rotation of C and R, over which we could easily apply a constraint as we did for the previous example.
+Considering how expensive are Ab-initio calculations, and to avoid enhancing the exploration toward these regions, we created a new set of CVs (CV1 and CV2) that are a rotation of C and R, over which we could easily apply a constraint as we did for the previous example.
 The rotated CVs are defined as

 $$
 CV 1 = 0.99715 C − 0.07534Å^{−1} R